EmilWijayasekara/splunk-mcp-server-with-claude-desktop/README.md

 ### 1. Infrastructure Setup

--   Provision a high-performance Ubuntu droplet (DigitalOcean).
+-   Provision a high-performance Ubuntu server.

 -   Deploy Docker and Portainer for container orchestration.